Buy this advertising space

 For enquiries about The Bishops Palace, please contact the attraction using the details below.

-We've teamed up with Booking.com to provide the best room rates for hotels near the vicinity of The Bishops Palace.
+Wondering where to stay that's close to The Bishops Palace?
+We've teamed up with Booking.com to provide the best room rates for hotels, guesthouses and B&Bs near Wells in Wells.

 Have you been to The Bishops Palace?
 Please rate this attraction to assist others.